microsoft/Windows-driver-samples/.github/crashdetect/CrashDetectSetupGuide.md

 - [Download Windows ADK & WinPE Add-on](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install)
 - Go to section "Download the ADK 10.1.26100.2454 (December 2024)".
-- Click on the link "Download the Windows ADK 10.1.26100.2454 (December 2024)" to download the "adksetup.exe" installer.
+- Click on the link "Download the Windows ADK 10.1.26100.2454 (December 2024)" to download the `adksetup.exe` installer.
-- Click on the link "Download the Windows PE add-on for the Windows ADK 10.1.26100.2454 (December 2024)" to download the "adkwinpesetup.exe" installer.
+- Click on the link "Download the Windows PE add-on for the Windows ADK 10.1.26100.2454 (December 2024)" to download the `adkwinpesetup.exe` installer.

 Install ADK:
-- Double-click on the "adksetup.exe" from the location you downloaded the file to launch the installer.
+- Double-click on the `adksetup.exe` from the location you downloaded the file to launch the installer.
 - "Specify Location" page, click "Next", to install at default location.
 - "Windows Kits Privacy" page, select your privacy option, click "Next".
 - "License Agreement" page, click "Accept".